 You can also assign a heading and body font on this page, and view a preview of how the text looks with those fonts.

-Don’t forget to click the “Save” button in the top right hand corner of your screen after you’ve made changes to your accent color and fonts.
+Don’t forget to click the “Save” button in the top right-hand corner of your screen after you’ve made changes to your accent color and fonts.

-Customize Labels and Text
+Customize Sidebar, Labels, and Text

 Here you can also customize the button and label text in your Rise courses.
 You might want to change the language to be more in line with your company’s voice, your subject matter or content, or even language.